itoyori/itoyori/docs/src/01_tutorial.md

 }
 ```

-The parallel mergesort example is written in a completely data-race-free manner.
+The parallel mergesort example is written in a data-race-free manner.
-In fact, Itoyori does not allow any data race; i.e., the same region can be concurrently checked out by multiple processes with the `ityr::checkout_mode::read` mode only.
+In fact, Itoyori does not allow any data race; i.e., the same region can be concurrently checked out by multiple processes in the `ityr::checkout_mode::read` mode only.

-As Itoyori performs software caching for global memory accesses, the user can expect both temporal and spatial locality is exploited by the system.
+As Itoyori provides a software cache for global memory accesses, the user can expect both temporal and spatial locality is exploited by the system.
 This means that, even if the same or close memory regions are checked out multiple times, the cache prevents redundant and fine-grained communication.

 Full mergesort program: